 The Shaykh commented on this narration in his explanation of al-Adab al-Mufrad by Imaam Bukhari on page 87 Vol 2.
 He said,

-All of these actions are good that no one can enumerate the rewards except Allah.
-Therefore, it is upon you O Muslim, to work hard in preforming righteous actions while you are healthy.
-Because if you were to become sick or unable to attend the masjid, Allah will write for you rewards of what you use to do when you were healthy.
-He will write the same rewards of praying in congregation, remaining in the masjid, walking to the masjid – and this bounty is from the mercy of Allah.
+This good deed the rewards for this good deed cannot be enumerated except by Allah.
+Therefore, it is upon you, O Muslim, to work hard in performing righteous actions while you are healthy, because if you were to become sick or unable to attend the masjid, Allah will still write the rewards of what you use to do when you were healthy.
+He will write the same rewards of praying in congregation, remaining in the masjid, walking to the masjid – and this bounty is from Allah’s mercy.

-If you consistently slept during the night and woke up for night prayers but one day you become afflicted with sickness or inability to pray the night prayers, Allah will write for you the same deeds you attained when you were healthy – without anything being taken away no matter how long your sickness lasts and how severe your sickness becomes.
-Your reward remains the same and the same goes for any good deed you preformed for Allah’s sake when you were healthy.
-The reward will not cease and this is from the bounty of Allah, His generosity and perfection.
+If you consistently slept during the night and woke up for night prayers, but one day, you become afflicted with sickness or inability to pray the night prayers, Allah will still record for you the same deeds you attained when you were healthy – without anything being taken away no matter how long your sickness lasts and how severe your sickness becomes!
+Your reward remains the same and the same goes for any good deed you performed for Allah’s sake while healthy.
+The reward will not cease and this is from Allah’s bounty, His generosity and perfection!

 الفقير الى الله